“Winning Body Language” focuses on the emotions that your gestures generate and what they communicate to the audience and the people around them.

 And if the message we send is a nervous and aggressive one of flight or fight, that’s what the audience will be feeling.

 Never drop your hands by your side and never stand still.

-Instead, the universal signal that lets everyone know you have good and positive intention is to gesture on an horizontal plane originating at the navel.
+Instead, the universal signal that lets everyone know you have good and positive intentions is to gesture on a horizontal plane originating at the navel.

 Mark Bowden calls the plane originating from the navel the “Truth Plane”.
 Keeping your hands in the Truth Plane will also naturally let you fight anxiety and helps you relax.

 The author also speaks about a client of his who was extremely tense about public speaking.